iamahless/fold-click-insights/Explanation.md

     -   It is sent asynchronously via a `POST` request to a custom WordPress REST API endpoint: `/wp-json/foldclick-insights/v1/track`.
     -   A WordPress nonce is included in the request headers to provide a basic layer of security against Cross-Site Request Forgery (CSRF) attacks.
 3.  **Data Storage (Backend - Custom Database Table)**:
-    -   The REST API endpoint is handled by a dedicated PHP class (`FCI_Rest_Api`).
+    -   The REST API endpoint is handled by a dedicated PHP class (`RestApi`).
-    -   Upon receiving the data, the endpoint sanitizes the inputs and inserts a new record into a custom database table named `wp_foldclick_insights`.
+    -   Upon receiving the data, the endpoint sanitizes the inputs and inserts a new record into a custom database table named `wp_fci_link_tracking`.
-    -   This table is created upon plugin activation and has columns for an ID, created_at timestamp, screen width, screen height, and a `TEXT` column to store the JSON-encoded array of visible hyperlinks.
+    -   This table is created upon plugin activation and has columns for an ID, created_at timestamp, screen width, screen height, and a `TEXT` column to store the JSON-encoded array of links.
 4.  **Data Display (Backend - Admin Page)**:
-    -   A new page, "FoldClick Insights," is added to the WordPress admin menu (`FCI_Admin_Menu`).
+    -   A new page, "FoldClick Insights," is added to the WordPress admin menu (`AdminMenu`).
     -   When an admin visits this page, the plugin queries the `wp_fci_link_tracking` table for all records from the last seven days.
-    -   The data is presented in a clear, tabular format, showing the created at, the visitor's screen size, and a list of the hyperlinks that were visible above the fold for that specific visit.
+    -   The data is presented in a clear, tabular format, showing the visit time, the visitor's screen size, and a list of the hyperlinks that were visible above the fold for that specific visit.
 5.  **Data Maintenance (WP-Cron)**:
-    -   To prevent indefinite database growth, a scheduled event (`wp_cron`) is registered (`FCI_Cron`).
+    -   To prevent indefinite database growth, a scheduled event (`wp_cron`) is registered (`Cron`).
     -   This cron job runs once daily.
 Its sole purpose is to execute a `DELETE` query on the `wp_fci_link_tracking` table, removing any records that are older than seven days.
 This ensures the data is always fresh and relevant, as per the user story.

 ### **Technical Decisions and Rationale**